+Injections with hyaluronic acid usually proceed without complications, but in rare cases problems can occur.
 Hylase, hyaluronidase, is an enzyme that can dissolve hyaluronic acid.
 It is supplied in powder form in various concentrations.
-Subsequently, it is dissolved with a saline solution.
-Hylase is a very important product that should always be available for an emergency, as it is the “insurance policy” for many treatments.
+It is subsequently dissolved with a saline solution.
+Hylase is a very important product that should always be on hand in case of an emergency, as it is virtually the “insurance policy” for many treatments.

-A hylase treatment is carried out with a very thin needle, which is injected directly into the hyaluronic acid product – the enzyme.
-Within a few hours, hyaluronic acid dissolves.
-Depending on the treatment region, the puncture may be more or less painful.
+A Hylase treatment is performed with a very thin needle, which is injected directly into the hyaluronic acid product, i.e. the enzyme.
+Within a few hours, the hyaluronic acid dissolves.
+Depending on the treatment area, the injection may be more or less painful.

-One problem that is occurring more and more frequently is that lipopolymers use biopolymers.
-The term “biopolymers” may be somewhat misleading in that it sounds “healthy” or “biological” and therefore inquired of by the patient.
-This is not the case.
-It’s just another lip-spreading material, a material that’s made from a substance different from hyaluronic acid.
-This raises the problem that the biopolymers can not be dissolved by hylase and as a result, the treatment can not be reversed.
-From the point of view of our doctors, it is therefore essential that an under-injection on the face indicates whether it is a hyaluronic acid product that can or may not be redissolved with hylase.
+One issue that is becoming more common is that biopolymers are used in lip injections.
+The term “biopolymer” can be somewhat misleading in that it sounds like “healthy” or “biological” and is therefore sought after by the patient.
+However, this is not the case.
+It is merely a different material for lip injections, a material that consists of a completely different substance than hyaluronic acid.
+This creates the problem that the biopolymers cannot be dissolved by hylase and as a result the treatment cannot be reversed.
+From the point of view of our physicians, it is therefore essential that when injections are performed in the face, it is pointed out whether or not the product is hyaluronic acid, which can be dissolved again with hylase.

-In addition, it is important to note that hylase is an enzyme that can not distinguish whether it is the body’s own naturally occurring hyaluronic acid or hyaluronic acid that has been injected.
-For this reason, the injection of hylase into skilled hands, since with too high a concentration or too high a quantity of the product, a negative effect, for example in the form of a hole, can be achieved.
+In addition, it is important to note that Hylase is an enzyme that cannot distinguish whether it is the body’s own naturally occurring hyaluronic acid, or hyaluronic acid that has been injected.
+For this reason, the injection of Hylase belongs in practiced hands, since too high a concentration or too high a quantity of the product can have a negative effect, for example in the form of a hole.

-Here is a patient example that has been treated with hylase:
+Here is a patient example that was treated with Hylase: